boardude/Flockr-Project/sdlc_planning/sdlc_files/user_stories.md

 * User can select the option to send a direct message
 * User can choose which user to start a direct message conversation with
 * User can send messages directly to the other user in the direct message chat without using channels
+* Direct message chats are only visible to its two participants
 * New participants cannot be invited to or join an existing direct message chat

 ### **User story 2.2** ###